marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 I'll respond to everyone at once:
 • We definitely *can* overshare without causing complaint.
 There are a lot of blog posts out there, and I'm sure most readers will just close the page if they find a post uninsightful or misinformed; they won't send an email to the author.
 I strongly disagree with the proposal to do whatever I feel is best for myself without concern for others.
 That's a very egocentric worldview.
 Wasting people's time is a real and pervasive problem.
 • I agree it is sensible to share more with those you are closest to.
 That's a good replacement for social media posts.
-I already excel at this because I don't post any social media content whatsoever :stuck_out_tongue:!
+I already excel at this because I don't post any social media content whatsoever 😛!
 Unfortunately it doesn't work well for niche technical topics, since your family and housemates probably aren't interested in the future of programming, and even software engineering colleagues may not be.
 Unfortunately, I don't have many people to talk to IRL about my research interests.
 • Yes, maybe what I really want is not a blog, but an externalisation of my beliefs and ideas that I can share with people when appropriate.
 I've been liking the way Andy Matuschak does this.
 Roam Research seems to be the new hotness for linked notes, though I'd rather not build my knowledge base on a proprietary platform.